 Those same infants and toddlers whose parents read with them on a regular basis continue to have good behavior into their early school years.
 This translates into better interaction at school, as the children are better able to absorb new material.

-There are also social and emotional advantages to reading to your children early.
+There are also social and emotional advantages of reading to your children early.
 For instance, children who are exposed to literature from a young age are generally less anxious and better able to express themselves.

 I love that books allow children a way to express themselves through their own experiences and to share those experiences with those around them.